 refactor old notes

-• If not, they become difficult to revise and then, boring
+• If they do, the notes become difficult to revise and then, boring

 • Eventually, the big notes become stale.

-• You revise them but do not actually see them.
+• That is, you revise them but do not actually see them.

-• Stale notes on the hand, violate the guiding principle that notes should be in motion.
+• Stale notes, on the other hand, violate the guiding principle that notes should be in motion.
 (See SRS is not a bucket SRS is a pipe)

-• What you want to do is creatively split the note into smaller "revisible" bits.
-If this is not possible, then delete it.
+• What you want to do is creatively split the note into smaller revisable bits.
+(If this is not possible, then delete the stale note.)

 • For example, the following note is a question that asks too many "things" at once: anki-refactor-stale-notes-example-ramanujan